-Traffic Control and Protection Standard 701401 shall be used for any work done at night when shifting two lanes to one lane closed on FAI-55/74 in accordance with the Standard Specifications.
-701401 may be used to cover conflicting striping, place temporary striping ect.
+Traffic Control and Protection Standard 701401 shall be used on FAI-55/74 for work done to the inside or outside lanes of FAI-55/74 and other operations requiring closures.
+This standard shall always be used in conjunction with Traffic Control and Protection , Standard 701400.
 Traffic Control and Protection, Standard 701401 will be paid for at the contract lump sum price for TRAFFIC CONTROL AND PROTECTION, STANDARD 701401.

 Traffic Control and Protection, Standard 701406 shall be used on FAI-55/74 for work done to the outside and inside lanes of FAI-55/74 and other operations requiring day-time only lane closures.
+This standard should also be used for driving lane closures to complete advance work for the set-up of Traffic Control and Protection (Special) when Traffic Control and Protection 701446 can't be used.
 This standard shall always be used in conjunction with Traffic Control and Protection, Standard 701400.

-Traffic Control and Protection, Standard 701406 will be paid for at the contract lump sum price for TRAFFIC CONTROL AND PROTECTION, STANDARD 701406.
+Traffic Control and Protection, Standard 701406 will be paid for at the contract lump sum price for TRAFFIC CONTROL AND PROTECTION.
+STANDARD 701406.